 Sergey, EX8MLE, has designed a very cost effective 25 W PA for 50 MHz that matches the drive power from the RFzero.
 The PA makes it extremely easy to build a beacon for 50 MHz either as a stand alone beacon or to take part in the Synchronized Beacon Project.
 The PA also features an on-board low pass filter and bi-directional coupler.
+With minor changes the PA can also be used on one of the 40 MHz, 60 MHz, 70 MHz or 144 MHz bands.

 The PA, fully assembled and ready-to-use, is available for only 75 USD plus shipping directly from Sergey.
 All you need to add is a suitable heat sink.
 Please contact him directly using the email address from QRZ.com.